rakibhasan-0/yotei/Mallar/plan_agenda.md

 ### Definitions
 Useful definitions to further understand the tables located below.
 #### Priority
-1/high - needs to be done the same day as issued.
+1 - highest priority.
-2/medium - done within two days.
+2 - medium priority.
-3/low - done within 4 days.
+3 - low priority.

 #### TicketNo
 If 0/empty; there exists no ticket for it,